wrk-fmd/CoCeSo/Coceso/README.txt

 - Java JRE (version 1.6 and newer tested)
 - Tomcat (version 7 and newer tested)
 - PostgreSQL DB (9.1 and newer tested)
+- Maven (Build Manager)
 Client:
 - Web Browser (full features only in Mozilla Firefox and Google Chrome tested)

 2. INSTALLATION
-- Set up a Database for the Project
+- Set up a database for the project
-- Write your DB Login Data to src/main/webapp/WEB-INF/classes/coceso.properties
+- Write your DB login data to src/main/webapp/WEB-INF/classes/coceso.properties
-- Execute src/db_files/create.sql on the Database
+- Execute src/db_files/create.sql on the database
-- Execute YOUR MODIFIED create_operator.sql on the Database
+- Execute YOUR MODIFIED create_operator.sql on the database
-- Build the Project via Maven (i.e. ´mvn package´)
+- Build the project via Maven (i.e. ´mvn package´)
-- Load the Project into Tomcat
+- Load the project into Tomcat
+- Navigate your browser to http://localhost:8080/coceso

-On First Login, the Password used for Login will NOT be validated, only set into DB.
-When the Password is set (for the user as in 'create_operator.sql), change in coceso.properties the Flag 'firstUse' to false.
-(In file in the Tomcat Subdirectory) After a restart (or redeploy) only the set Password will be accepted.
-The first User is automatically Superuser and can add new User and set their Passwords.
+On first login, the password used for login will NOT be validated, but set in the DB.
+After the password was set (for the user created in 'create_operator.sql), change the flag 'firstUse' in coceso.properties to false.
+After the next restart (or redeployment) the afore set password will be accepted only.
+The first user has superuser privileges and can add new users and set their passwords.